DataHopper/TOD-parcels/README.md

 From a smart growth policy perspective, the new housing production that would help alleviate some of these supply and equity issues should occur in areas that meet sustainability and efficiency goals.
 However, there has been little work to try to measure how well the Commonwealth has made use of its transit infrastructure to promote denser, transit-oriented housing development.
 This project will aim to create a methodology for doing that.

 Has dense housing development accompanied transit investments in metro Boston?
 Where has transit-oriented development taken place, and where are opportunities for more work and development?

+# In this repo
+- 'FinalMapping2.mxd' - ArcGIS file that maps clean, standardized assessors parcels for use in station area visualization
+- 'Parcels within commuter rail buffers.mxd' - ArcGIS file that maps which parcels are within 0.25 miles of a commuter rail station
+- 'SouthShoreUnitTypesAnalysis.R' - An R script that produces charts showing residential land use types around various commuter rail stations on the MBTA Greenbush line.
+- 'finalTODextractcleanupforcharts.R' - R script that cleans up the parcels that are within 0.25 miles of commuter rail stations - standardizes use codes.

 # Data Sources